-- 26. In underwriting stockthroughput insurance it is important to know that there is a minimum fire jump separation between an insured's building and a neighbour's building ofA.
-30 feet. - B. 40 feet. - C. 50 feet. - D. 60 feet. - 27.
-The insurance provided for goods sent by a supplier, by air freight, under the Institute Cargo Clauses (Air) 1/1/09, applies whilst such goods are in transitA. only whilst on the aircraft. - B. from the loading on the aircraft until unloading at the destination airport.
+- 27. The insurance provided for goods sent by air freight, under the Institute Cargo Clauses (Air) 1/1/09, applies whilst such goods are in transit

+- A. only whilst on the aircraft.

+- B. from the loading on the aircraft until unloading at the destination airport.

-C. from the time the goods are first moved in the premises of the consignor until they are unloaded at the destination airport.
+- C. from the time the goods are first moved in the premises of the consignor until they are unloaded at the destination airport.

-D. from the time the goods are first moved in the premises of the consignor until they are delivered at the premises of the consignee.
+- D. from the time the goods are first moved in the premises of the consignor until they are delivered at the premises of the consignee.

 - 28. In accordance with the Institute Classification Clause, standard rates apply on a vehicle carrier up to a maximum age limit of

 - A. 10 years old.

 - B. 20 years old.

 - C. 25 years old.

 - D. 30 years old.

-- 29. The CMR Convention makes the carrier liable for goods it is carrying from the time they are handed to the carrier until the time of delivery, in accordance with which Article?
+- 29. The CMR Convention makes the carrier liable from the time he takes over goods until the time of delivery, in accordance with which Article?

 - A. Article 17.1.

 - B. Article 17.3.

 - C. Article 17.4.

 - D. Article 29.1.

-- 30. Under which types of law, if any, does a haulage driver have absolute liability for securing a load to his vehicle?
+- 30. Under which types of law, if any, does a haulage driver have absolute responsibility for securing a load to his vehicle?

 - A. A haulage driver does not have absolute liability.

 - B. Health and Safety and CIM Convention.

 - C. Road Traffic and CMR Convention.

 - D. Road Traffic and Health and Safety.

-- 31. The legal liability for haulage contractors, in respect of goods they are carrying, arises underA. common law and statute or international convention only.
+- 31. The legal liability for haulage contractors, in respect of goods they are carrying, arises under

+- A. common law and statute or international convention only.

 - B. private contract and common law only.

 - C. private contract and statute or international convention only.

 - D. private contract, common law and statute or international convention.

-- 32. Which parties are usually legally responsible for any damage arising during the loading of a large printing machine and the unloading of it at the place of delivery?A. The consignor and consignee.
+- 32. Which parties are usually legally responsible for any damage arising during the loading of a large printing machine and the unloading of it at the place of delivery?

+- A. The consignor and consignee.

 - B. The consignor and the haulage contractor's driver.

 - C. The consignee and the haulage contractor's driver.

 - D. The manufacturer of the machine and the health and safety officer.

 - 33. The standard defence to a claim under the CMR Convention arises from which Article?

 - A. Article 17.2

 - B. Article 18.4

 - C. Article 37.0

 - D. Article 41.1

 - 34. A bulk carrier, with a cargo of nickel ore in bulk, is listing to one side due to the shifting of the cargo.
-What is this shifting of the cargo caused by?
+What is this shifting of the cargo called?

 - A. Solid bulk cargo liquidation.

 - B. Solid bulk cargo liquefaction.

 - C. Solid bulk cargo leaning.

 - D. Solid bulk cargo loosening.

 - 35. What type of goods are the least vulnerable to breakage from dropping during loading or unloading operations?

 - A. Brown goods.

 - B. Ceramics.

 - C. Clothing.

 - D. Furniture.

 - 36. Tsunamis are caused by volcanic eruptions and

 - A. cyclones.

 - B. hurricanes.

 - C. typhoon winds.

 - D. undersea earthquakes.

-- 37. Which two areas of the world are most commonly affected by cyclones in October and November?A. Arabian Sea and Bay of Bengal.
+- 37. Which two areas of the world are most commonly affected by heavy gales in winter?

+- A. The North Atlantic and the Bay of Biscay.

-- B. Australia and New Zealand.
+- B. The UK and the Republic of Ireland.

-- C. Caribbean Ocean and Florida.
+- C. The Netherlands and the Baltic States.

-- D. Pacific Coast of Mexico and Bay of Bengal.
+- D. The Adriatic Coast of Italy and the Greek islands.